GiuliaPaggi/MiniDT_online_monitor/README.md

 - the rate of the last 30s both per channel and in the 2D configuration,
 - the timebox of the whole run, and the last 30s of data taking,
 - the channels' and 2D chamber cumulative and the last 30s occupancy relative to the events linked with a scintillator signal.

 The produced plots are saved in .PNG format in a specific folder that can be specified using the configuration file, and refreshed every 30s.
-The plots are shown live in a local web page while the monitor is active.
+The plots are shown live on a local web page while the monitor is active.
 When the user closes the monitor program, a copy of the cumulative plots is saved in a new folder with the run name at a path chosen by the user via the configuration file.